MFL - French and Spanish

 Key Stage 3

-In Year 7, students are given the foundational building blocks for subsequent learning within themes that enable self-expression.
-Concepts central to the Target Language grammar are introduced, such as verb conjugations in the Present tense and adjectival agreements.
-By the end of the year, students will amass a substantial bank of new vocabulary.
-They will be able to manipulate it to produce language relevant to themselves and their immediate environment.
-The themes explored in Year 7will be expanded and further developed in the years ahead, giving students the opportunity to build on their previous learning.
+In Year 7 students are given the building blocks which will act as the foundation for subsequent learning within themes which enable self-expression.
+Concepts which are central to the Target Language grammar are introduced, such as verb conjugations in the Present tense and adjectival agreements.
+By the end of the year, students will amass a substantial bank of new vocabulary and will be able to manipulate it to produce language that is relevant to themselves and their immediate environment.
+The themes explored in Year 7 will be expanded and further developed in the years ahead, giving students the opportunity to build on their previous learning.

-In Year 8, students review the present tense formation within new topics and develop and enrich their vocabulary to talk about themselves and their preferences, with relatable topics such as music and fashion.
-Students will have the opportunity to discuss cultural differences (music, food, celebrations, etc.), enriching their cultural knowledge and supporting the anti-racism school priority.
+In Year 8, the topics included are an opportunity to review the present tense formation introduced in Year 7.
+Students will also develop and enrich their vocabulary to talk about themselves and their preferences, with relatable topics such as music, fashion, etc. Students will have the opportunity to discuss cultural differences (music, food, celebrations etc.) which will enrich their cultural knowledge and supports the anti-racism school priority.

-In Year 9, the topics provide an opportunity to review past tense formation introduced in Year 8.
-The Celebrations module also enhances students' understanding of key world events, such as Remembrance Day, Christmas, Easter, Eid al-Fitr, or Day of the Dead.
+In Year 9, the topics included first provide an opportunity to review past tense formation introduced in Year 8.
+The Celebrations module also enhances students’ cultural capital in relation to key world events, such as Remembrance Day, Christmas, Easter, Eid al-Fitr, or Day of the Dead.
 This topic is featured in the GCSE specifications.
 Discussing other cultures and celebrations also supports the anti-racism school priority.

 Key Stage 4